jbaile/lsfc-final/README.md

 # lsfc-final
 LSFC working files
 - Using REGNA as a base bootstrap model
-- Using trial.html as a base model for pages
+- Index is live
+- Other pages are live (about, membership, events, services, contact us)